 Eligible Commonwealth supported students include Australian citizens, Permanent Humanitarian Visa holders and New Zealand citizens who hold a Special Category Visa and meet the eligibility requirements.
 Students who meet these eligibility requirements are able to borrow money through the Commonwealth Government loan scheme known as HECS-HELP.
 Permanent Residents of Australia and New Zealand citizens ineligible for HECS-HELP must pay fees by the fee due date printed on their student invoice.
 Fee due dates are also available on the academic calendars.

 The options available for paying your student contribution will depend on your eligibility for HECS-HELP.

-Whilst all undergraduate programs offered by USC are Commonwealth supported, only a small number of postgraduate programs admit students on a Commonwealth supported basis.
-Refer to program information on USC's website to determine if your postgraduate program is Commonwealth supported.
+Whilst all undergraduate programs offered by UniSC are Commonwealth supported, only a small number of postgraduate programs admit students on a Commonwealth supported basis.
+Refer to individual program pages to determine if a postgraduate program is Commonwealth supported.

-If you choose not to be Commonwealth supported (and we encourage you to carefully consider this option) you must notify USC in writing on or before the fee due date stating the program in which you do not wish to be Commonwealth supported.
+If you choose not to be Commonwealth supported (we encourage you to carefully consider this option) you must notify UniSC in writing on or before the fee due date, stating the program in which you do not wish to be Commonwealth supported.

 Further information for Commonwealth supported students or student learning entitlements can be found on the Study Assist website.

-Current student contribution amounts for Commonwealth supported places at USC are available on the schedule of fees.
+Current student contribution amounts for Commonwealth supported places at UniSC are available on the schedule of fees.

 For more information, contact Student Services and Engagement